 She held it up for Nearly to see.
 “I’ve loved Anne of Green Gables since I was a girl,” she told him.
 The cocker spaniel tried to look attentive because his human was obviously pleased about something.
 Those moments were more rare nowadays than they had been in the past.
 He wasn’t sure why but his best friend, R.G., had noticed the same tension in his human.

 The ping of Edie’s phone was loud in the quiet kitchen.
 The light was stronger now, making the red tea kettle on her stove pulsate with color.
-Edie picked up the phone but immediately put it back down when she realized that the ping was an incoming news story.
+Edie picked up the phone but immediately put it back down when she realized that the ping was a news story about another inappropriate Republican trespass on the public good.

 “I need a good long break from this,” she muttered as she turned off her cell.
 Then she dropped a new teabag into her cup, turned on the stove, grabbed her reading quilt, and put the books in a neat pile on the table next to her favorite rocker.
 “It’s far more important to see what Anne is up to these days.”